cloudflare/cloudflare-docs/products/pages/src/content/getting-started/index.md

 Your **project name** will be used to generate your deploy's hostname.
 By default, this matches your GitHub project name.

 **Production branch** indicates the branch that Cloudflare Pages should use to deploy the "production" version of your site.
-For most projects, this is the `main` or `main` branch.
+For most projects, this is the `main` or `master` branch.
 All other branches that _aren't_ your production branch will be used for [preview deployments](/platform/preview-deployments).

 ![Configuration](./images/configuration.png)